wallarm/product-documentation/docs/latest/user-guides/scanner/check-scope.md

 Click one of the buttons on the bar to filter elements by their status:
 * *All assets*: display all of the resources within the scope.
-* *New*: display the newly discovered resources that have not been viewed by users yet.
+* *New*: display the newly discovered resources that have not been viewed by any user of your company account yet.
 * *Disabled*: display the resources for which scanning is disabled.

 ## Check the Resource Associations